 Stay informed by doing the following:

 As well as monitoring what’s going on, join in social conversations.
-Send out congratulatory emails in response to tweets and posts.
+Send out congratulatory posts in response to tweets and other social media posts.
 Share your content, create podcasts and videos and invite account leaders to contribute.
+Read more on content marketing here.

 2. Make sure the tone of your content reflects the changing environment